 iPhone 5S vs Nexus 5 comparison: Specs and performance

 Both of the iPhone 5S and the Nexus 5 smartphones pack in impressive hardware.
 The iPhone 5S sports Apple's A7 chip which is the first 64-bit processor to be put into a smartphone.
 It also has the M7 motion coprocessor.
 This makes for impressive performance, as witnessed by the iPhone's benchmark results.
 In SunSpider 1.0, the 5S completed the test in just 417ms.
 In Geekbench 3 the iPhone 5S managing a very healthy score of 2561.
 Running GLBenchmark 2.7 (Egypt HD), the iPhone 5S managed 53fps.
 These are great results.

 Google and LG have opted for the Qualcomm Snapdragon 800 chip, a 2.3 GHz quad-core processor, for the Nexus 5.
 This is paired with 2GB RAM.
 These specs take the Nexus 5 to a Geekbench 3 score of 2800, GLBenchmark 2.7 of 24fps, and a SunSpider time of 801ms.

-That would appear to show that the Nexus 5 is much the faster phone, but synthetic benchmarks are not to be used in such a specific manner.
+Overall, the iPhone 5s managed to beat the Nexus 5 on all three benchmark tests, but synthetic benchmarks are not to be used in such a specific manner.
 Each of these phones is noticably fast and more than capable of running the tasks asked of it.
 If you're trying to choose between these two then you're best off doing it based on things other than the chip, as they're both snappy, fast and smooth running devices despite their processor differences.

 iPhone 5S vs Nexus 5 comparison: Storage